 insurance through super for

-Make sure you are getting your super
+Make sure your super is being paid

 Your employer must pay money into your super fund if you

-- Paid more than $450 per month
+- paid more than $450 per month

-- Over 18 and work more than 30 hours a week
+- over 18 and work more than 30 hours a week.

 Keep your contact details up to date so you don't lose track of